-- Owner Enter here only if an Owner, Partner, or Stockholder is employed in an administration position other than Administrator, Assistant Administrator, or central office employee. - Other Administrative Staff Enter here any other professional and nonprofessional administrative personnel such as Financial, Clerical, Human Resources, etc., staff. - Field/First Line Supervisors Enter here the hours and costs for staff whose duties are to coordinate and oversee the provider's staff.
-This will include supervisors of non-attendant staff. - Other Facility & Operations (including Maintenance and Transportation) Enter here the hours and compensation for maintenance staff, transportation staff who were NOT reported as any other staff not otherwise captured as Attendants, Non-Attendants, Program Administration or Central Office staff. - Central Office Staff Enter here the allocated portion of shared administrative staff.
-If the Administrator has been allocated to the cost report from the central office, assure that the portion of costs reported as Administrator above is not also reported in this line item.
+- Administrator Enter here only if an Owner, Partner, or Stockholder is employed in an administration position other than Administrator, Assistant Administrator, or central office employee. - Assistant Administrator Enter here only if an Owner, Partner, or Stockholder is employed in an administration position other than Administrator, Assistant Administrator, or central office employee. - Owner Enter here only if an Owner, Partner, or Stockholder is employed in an administration position other than Administrator, Assistant Administrator, or central office employee. - Other Administrative Staff Enter here any other professional and nonprofessional administrative personnel such as Financial, Clerical, Human Resources, etc., staff. - Network Management Enter here the hours and compensation for Network Management staff - Contract Management Staff Enter here the allocated portion of shared administrative staff.
+If the Administrator has been allocated to the cost report from the central office, assure that the portion of costs reported as Administrator above is not also reported in this line item. - Central Office Staff Enter here the allocated portion of shared administrative staff.
+If the Administrator has been allocated to the cost report from the central office, assure that the portion of costs reported as Administrator above is not also reported in this line item. - Community Engagement Staff Enter here the hours and compensation for Community Engagement Staff - Q&A / Utilization Management Staff Enter here the hours and compensation for Q&A / Utilization Management Staff

-Related-Party Total Staff Hours, Total Staff Wages, Total Contract Hours and Total Contract Payment - Columns F-I

-If there are related-party employee and/or contract staff as described above reported in Step 6.b., these columns are automatically populated after all nonrelated-party costs in Columns B-E have been entered.
+Columns F-I: Related-Party Total Staff Hours, Total Staff Wages, Total Contract Hours and Total Contract Payment: If there are related-party employee and/or contract staff as described above reported in Step 6.b., these columns are automatically populated after all nonrelated-party costs in Columns B-E have been entered.

-Total Compensation - Column J:

-This column is the sum of Columns C, E, G and I and represents Total Administrative and Operations Personnel Compensation for that staff type.
+Column J: Total Compensation: This column is the sum of Columns C, E, G and I and represents Total Administrative and Operations Personnel Compensation for that staff type.

-Average Staff Rate - Column K

-This column is the result of Columns C + G divided by Columns B + F and represents the average hourly wage rate of all employee staff, both related party and non-related party.
+Column K: Average Staff Rate: This column is the result of Columns C + G divided by Columns B + F and represents the average hourly wage rate of all employee staff, both related party and non-related party.

-Average Contract Rate - Column L

-This column is the result of Columns E + I divided by Columns D + H and represents the average hourly contract rate of all contract staff, both related party and non-related party.
+Column L: Average Contract Rate: This column is the result of Columns E + I divided by Columns D + H and represents the average hourly contract rate of all contract staff, both related party and non-related party.